davor5c/Bookstore/Readme.md

 1. The build script `Build.ps1`, that does everything needed to produce the application binaries from the source:
    1. It checks for installed prerequisites (MSBuild, NuGet, database connection string, ...).
-   2. Automatically downloads the Rhetos server binaries.
-      This help us to avoid committing any binaries into the source repository.
-      The download is optimized to occur only on the first build or when changing the version of the Rhetos server (defined in `Build.ps1`).
-   3. Runs MSBuild to build all application components (new custom DSL concepts, and an external algorithm implemented in a separate dll).
+   2. Runs MSBuild to build all application components (new custom DSL concepts, and an external algorithm implemented in a separate dll).
-   4. Runs DeployPackages to generate a working application in `dist\BookstoreRhetosServer` subfolder.
+   3. Runs rhetos.exe dbupdate command to update the databse
 2. The NuGet specification file `src\Bookstore.nuspec`.
    It specifies the list of application components that will be deployed to the Rhetos server.
    More info at [Creating a Rhetos package](https://github.com/Rhetos/Rhetos/wiki/Creating-a-Rhetos-package)